Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography across Saudi Arabia, fully compliant with GACA (General Authority of Civil Aviation) rules.
+Licensed aerial cinematography across Saudi Arabia.
+We follow all GACA (General Authority of Civil Aviation) rules.

-Here is the short of it.
-Our NeedAFixer network connects you with certified drone operators across Saudi Arabia who hold all needed GACA (General Authority of Civil Aviation) credentials and carry appropriate insurance.
-From sweeping setting up shots over Riyadh to dynamic tracking moves across Jeddah, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.
+Our NeedAFixer network links you with certified drone operators across Saudi Arabia.
+They hold all needed GACA (General Authority of Civil Aviation) credentials and carry the right insurance.
+We cover sweeping establishing shots over Riyadh and fast tracking moves across Jeddah.
+Our operators blend skilled piloting with a cinematic eye.
+They keep each location fully within the rules.

 ACT 01